Dates of Admission

 A transfer applicant may be admitted in any term or session.

 Application for admission with advanced standing must be made using the LSAC’s online application.
 It must be supported by a CAS report including transcripts from all colleges and law schools previously attended.
 Good standing in the law school last attended must be established by a letter from the administration of that school.
-The application must be supported by two letters of recommendation and accompanied by a $75 nonrefundable application fee.
+The application must be supported by two letters of recommendation.
 The committee cannot consider any application until all law school grades have been received.

-The amount of advanced credit given for work completed in another law school will be determined by the assistant dean for student affairs.
+The amount of advanced credit given for work completed in another law school will be determined by the assistant dean for student affairs in consultation with the Registrar.
 Credit for work completed at another law school transfers as pass/fail credit.
 In no event can a transfer student receive more than 29 hours of transfer credit.
 Credit will be given only for coursework completed at an ABA-accredited law school.

 Minimum Hours Requirement